 DISABLED PERSON/PERSON WITH DISABILITIES.
 A person who has a disability as defined in 42 U.S.C.
 423 or a developmental disability as defined in 42 U.S.C.
 6001.
-Also includes a person who is determined, under HUD regulations, to have a physical or mental impairment that is expected to be of long-continued and indefinite duration, substantially impedes the ability to live independently, and is of such a nature that the ability to live independently of such a nature that the ability to live independently for persons with disabilities, means an "individual with handicaps as defined in 24 CFR 8.3.
+Also includes a person who is determined, under HUD regulations, to have a physical or mental impairment that is expected to be of long-continued and indefinite duration, substantially impedes the ability to live independently, and is of such a nature that the ability to live independently could be improved by more suitable housing conditions.
+For purposes of reasonable accommodation and program accessibility for persons with disabilities, means an "individual with handicaps as defined in 24 CFR 8.3.
 Definition does not exclude persons who have AIDS or conditions arising from AIDS, but does not include a person whose disability is based solely on drug or alcohol dependence (for low-income housing eligibility purposes).
 See "Individual with handicaps".